-It’s a common site, and one that we have all seen.
+It’s a common sight, and one that we have all seen.
 Dogs pulling on leads, excited to get to their next

 adventure, sparking the question – who is actually walking who?